marceluphd/react-native-bluetooth-serial/README.md

 ## React Native Bluetooth Serial

+**NOTE**: This fork fixes a few problems with the original
+* Includes a `.podspec` file for iOS targets.
+* Fixes `@Override` in `RTCBluetoothSerialPackage` class for Android targets.

+---
 React Native version of [BluetoothSerial](https://github.com/don/BluetoothSerial) plugin.
-For both android and ios
+For both android and ios.

 ## Compatibility
 Officialy this library supports React Native >= 0.25, it may run on older versions but no guarantees.